-New permanent northbound traffic flow arrangements will come into operation in Cork city centre from August 9th 2022.
+New permanent northbound traffic flow arrangements came into operation in Cork city centre in August 2022.

 Please view the video above.

 The new traffic arrangements are part of the MacCurtain Street Public Transport Improvement Scheme, and coincide with works moving onto Lavitt’s Quay and Merchant’s Quay and continuing works on St. Patrick’s Quay, which will result in some lane restrictions on these quays for a period.

 The changes are part of an ongoing programme of sustainable traffic management initiatives to prioritise public transport and provide greatly improved options for walking and cycling across the city.
 Cork has led the way nationally in the pedestrianisation of landmark city streets and accelerated the provision of new cycling and walking infrastructure.

 Traffic travelling from the South Ring Road, Parnell Place and St. Patrick’s Street will need to use Brian Boru Bridge or Michael Collins Bridge and onwards to St Patricks Quay and Camden Quay to access the N20, Mulgrave Road and Blackpool.

 To facilitate the new traffic flow arrangements the following changes will take place: